Shivamjha12/ElevatorSystem_lld_api/Readme.md

 This endpoint retrieves the next destination floor request which assigned for a specific elevator.

-### 5. Fetch Elevator Direction
+### 5. Check Elevator Direction

-URL: `/api/elevator/<elevator_id>/direction/`
+URL: `/api/elevator/direction/<int:elevator_id>/`
 Method: GET

-This endpoint retrieves the current direction of a specific elevator.
-It takes the elevator ID as a parameter and returns the direction (up, down, or stationary) in the response.
+This endpoint check the direction of a specific elevator.
+It takes the elevator ID as a parameter and return the status dict, where one of value is direction.

 ### 6. Save User Request